Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Extensions and variations

-\paragraph{Increasing primal set with history} The previous paragraph also suggests an alternative approach.
-If the approximate oracle generates primal points with comparable function values in the last $H_i$ iterations, then we can incorporate additional candidate points $Z_i^{k-H_i+1}, \ldots, Z_i^k$ for all $i=1, \ldots, K$ to construct a new point $\bar x^k$ using \eqref{e-cvx-primal-recov-rp}.
-Due to convexity of agents functions, the resulting point will have a comparable function value, while searching over the larger polytope to reduce the primal residuals.
+If the approximate oracle generates primal points with comparable function values in the last $H_i$ iterations, then we can add these additional candidate points, $Z_i^{k-H_i+1}, \ldots, Z_i^k$ for all $i=1, \ldots, K$, into the candidate set of responses used to construct a new point $\bar x^k$ using \eqref{e-cvx-primal-recov-rp}.
+Due to convexity of the agents' functions, the resulting point will have a comparable function value, while searching over the larger polytope to reduce the primal residuals.